slatedocs/slate/source/includes/applications.md

 }
 ```

-Edit a single application by specifying a new name and new business unit.
-The application to edit is identified by the id.
+Update a single application by specifying a new name and new business unit.
+The application to update is identified by the id.

 Fields | Required | Description
 -------|----------|---------------
 id | Yes | The id of the application to edit must be submitted in the request
 name | No | The name of the application can be changed to any other string
-business_unit|  No| This can be edited by setting the business unit id
+business_unit |  No | This can be edited by setting the business unit id
-priority| No| The three options are: '0-none', '1-high', '2-medium', '3-low'
+priority | No | The three options are: '0-none', '1-high', '2-medium', '3-low'

 **HTTP Request:**